usaid-cs/yesterday-i-learned/django.md

 * Can't have `__getattr__` in django models.
 * Prefetching with `get_object_or_404` is possible with something like `get_object_or_404(Thing.prefetch_related(), id=4)`.
 * [Django-pandas](https://github.com/chrisdev/django-pandas/) does exactly what you think it'd do: convert a queryset into a dataframe.
 Basically, you are working with tables.
+* The difference between `get_user_model()` and `settings.AUTH_USER_MODEL` is, well, the latter is a string.
+(Being a string is still useful in situations where the actual model is not needed, like a foreign key reference, or type hinting.)

 ## Views / Templating
 * the `django_js` tag cannot be compressed!